-Southern Style Side Dishes to Serve with Chicken Chili
+Southern Style Side Dishes to Serve with White Chicken Chili

 Cornbread is always a winning choice to enjoy alongside a bowl of chili.
 Whether it’s classic chili with beans, all beef Texas style or a white chicken chili in the instance of this recipe.